 The WSP Study:

-It is important to note that following the WSP recommendation report and presentation to Scugog Council, a Statutory Public Meeting will be held to seek any additional feedback on the proposed Scugog Official Plan Amendment and Zoning By-law Amendment.
-Staff will then present a recommendation report to Council.
+It is important to note that following the WSP recommendation report and presentation to Scugog Council, a Statutory Public Meeting was held to seek any additional feedback on the proposed Scugog Official Plan Amendment and Zoning By-law Amendment.
+Staff will then prepare a recommendation report to Council.

 Agriculture-Related Uses: